spooll/Exch-Maintenance/README.md

     which located in C:\Users\YourName\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1
-    Start Exchange Management Shell, type "Notepad $profile", and if you have warning "The system cannot find..." , you should create it first, by running "New-item $profile -Force", then copy-paste script text, and reopen EMS.
+    Start Exchange Management Shell, type "Notepad $profile", and if you have warning "The system cannot find..." , you should create it first, by running "New-item $profile -Force", then copy-paste script text, and reopen Powershell.
 ### PARAMETER Exch
     Your Exchange Server to Maintain.
 ### PARAMETER Start